paul-m/VirtualPersistAPI/design/UseCases.md

 Other use cases
 ---------------

 This system could be used by any consumer to persist arbitrary data.
-It could serve as a data store for non-LSL based systems.
+It could serve as a data store for non-LSL based systems, using the API.